 SSDI Recipients If you receive SSDI , you will have to pay for Medicare premiums in most cases.
 The fact you were approved for SSDI makes you eligible for Medicare earlier than you otherwise would be (at age 65), but it doesn’t pay your premiums.

-What happens to my Medicare disability when I turn 65?
+What happens to your Social Security disability when you turn 65?

 How much money can you have in the bank with SSDI?